TheEpicBlock/PolyMc/docs/getting-started.md

 ## Generating the resource pack
 PolyMc requires a resource pack to be installed on the client to function*.
 You can generate the resource pack by running the `/polymc generate resources` command.
 It will appear in the root of your server in a folder named `resource`.
 How you distribute the resource pack is up to you.

+**Warning**: please check if you have the legal right to redistribute the assets of the mods you're using.

 ## Need help, info or support?
 Check the <a href="https://discord.gg/hbp9Gv2">#PolyMc channel</a> in the Fabric Serverside Development discord.
 Or <a href="https://github.com/TheEpicBlock/PolyMc/issues/new/choose">open up an issue on github!</a><br>